 The Arctis PRO+ GameDAC do not have Bluetooth connectivity.
 If you want a gaming headset that also supports Bluetooth, check out the Turtle Beach Elite 800.

 The SteelSeries Arctis PRO+ GameDAC have a proprietary audio cable that isn't OS specific and comes with a 1/8" TRS adapter that makes them compatible with most devices.
-They will support voice chat if you connect them to your console controllers but via USB they will only have chat support for the PS4.
+They will support voice chat if you connect them to your console controllers but via USB they will only have full support for the PS4 and PC.

 These headphones come with a proprietary DAC (digital to analog convertor) that has multiple inputs.
 They have an optical-in, a line-in, USB and a line-out.
 The DAC is much larger than the wireless dongle of the Arctis 7, but it also provides some onboard controls so that you do not have to use the SteelSeries engine software to change EQs or surround sound settings.

-These headphones are wired so they have no wireless range.
+These headphones are wired so they have no wireless range (see our recommendations for the best wired headphones).

 These headphones are wired with a DAC that adds a negligible amount of latency.
 You will not notice any delay when gaming or watching movies.